Ianthe23/Memory-Game/README.md

 4. If they don't match, they flip back over
 5. Continue until all pairs are found
 6. A congratulation message appears when you win
+7. You can choose the option to play again and all cards shuffle

 ## Demo Videos